The Things That Dreams Are Made Of

-"The Things That Dreams Are Made Of" is a song by the English synthpop group The Human League.
-It was originally recorded for the band's 1981 album Dare, but was remixed, remastered and released as a dance EP single in 2008.
-It reached number two in the official UK Dance Chart in February 2008.
+"The Things That Dreams Are Made Of" is a song by the English synth-pop band the Human League.
+It was originally recorded for the band's third studio album Dare (1981), but was only released as a single in South Africa.
+Various remixes were released as a dance EP single in February 2008 which reached number two in the official UK Dance Chart.

 Background

-The song is the opening track on the Human League's Dare album, recorded at Genetic Studios in the summer of 1981.
+The song is the opening track on the Human League's third studio album Dare (1981), recorded at Genetic Studios in the summer of 1981.
 It was produced by Martin Rushent.
 The song is a tribute to the simple pleasures in life which are then juxtaposed against a greater ambition.
-Philip Oakey namechecks some of his and Philip Adrian Wright's favourite things, an eclectic list from ice cream to Norman Wisdom and the names of the band members of Ramones.
+Philip Oakey namechecks some of his and Philip Adrian Wright's favourite things, an eclectic list from ice cream to Norman Wisdom and the names of the band members of the American punk rock band Ramones.
 Wright called the song a metaphor for the band's ambition in 1981.
-Backing vocals are performed by Susan Ann Sulley and Joanne Catherall (then 18-year-old schoolgirls) who today, together with Oakey, are now the only remaining band members from the original Dare line up.
+Backing vocals are performed by Susan Ann Sulley and Joanne Catherall (then 18-year-olds who had just left school) who as of 2025, together with Oakey, are the only remaining band members from the original Dare line-up.

 Since the recording of Dare, the Human League have frequently played the song live.
 It was the opening track of performances on the Dare '07 tour.